Skip to Main Content

 What type of volunteer opportunities does the House offer?

-We offer volunteer opportunities for individuals who choose to make an on-going commitment of at least six months, as well as service groups of 3-10 individuals for one-off activities.
+We offer individual volunteer opportunities at the House and in our Family Rooms for those who can make an on-going commitment of at least six months.

 Group Embellishment